-Newborns are the most vulnerable.
+The first 28 days of life are the most vulnerable.
 In 2019 47% of all under-five deaths were newborns.
 UNICEF predicts that 26 million newborns will die by 2030 if there are no interventions.
-The majority of these newborns are born in war zones and 80% will die from preventable causes.
+The majority of these newborns are born in war zones and in rural sub-Saharan Africa.
+80% will die from preventable causes.

 War wreaks havoc on a country and has a direct impact on the most vulnerable- newborns.
-Hospitals, clinics, and even health care workers often targeted during war, disrupting the healthcare system.
-This means that pregnant women have no access to healthcare or a doctor and several give birth at home without a birth attendant.
+Hospitals, clinics, and even healthcare workers are often targeted during war, disrupting the healthcare system.
+This means that pregnant women have no access to healthcare or a doctor.
+Because of this, many women give birth at home- a dangerous situation.

 War causes stress and trauma.
 In pregnant women, the presence of high levels of stress has a direct correlation with prematurity, low birth weight, and stillbirths.